 David Brundige wrote and directed IFC’s THE PROSPECTS, an award-winning feature comedy about an amateur thief who falls for his victim’s Jamaican nurse, now airing internationally on the Sundance Channel.
-Along with festival shorts, David has directed pilots concerning a cranky Princeton film professor (Marc Maron) and the shadowy life of autograph hounds (Eric Edelstein, Jake Johnson, Derek Waters).
+Along with David’s recent festival short Haircut, which was a Vimeo Staff Pick and Short of the Week, David has directed pilots concerning a cranky Princeton film professor (Marc Maron) and the shadowy life of autograph hounds (Eric Edelstein, Jake Johnson, Derek Waters).
 In addition to directing, David has participated in shows at SSSLA and Kayne Griffin Corcoran galleries and is currently editing the feature drama BEAST BEAST for director Danny Madden and Vanishing Angle Productions.

 David’s political activism includes working with embedded film crews at Standing Rock and Occupy Wall Street, creating a “get-out-the-vote” video to successfully flip CA-25, and helping uncover Breitbart’s secret Los Angeles headquarters.
 David also wrote for Flavorwire Magazine about forging a badge to attend Werner Herzog’s Rogue Film School, and once orchestrated a West Hollywood Sheriff Department sting operation to retrieve his stolen camera.
 His new feature comedy PRELUDE TO ANARCHY follows four contemporary stories signaling the hilarious end of capitalism.